Optarion/keepWhatYouLearn/README.md

 - [ ] Add Dev tools' workspace linking information for less/sass/compiled/minified files
 - [ ] Add Docker infos
 - [ ] Check Service workers (App manifest/Offline management)
+- [ ] SPIP - Link editorial objects : Check if there is no need of other files to make it work

 ----------------